-The Faculty is located in a new building on the Frenchay campus that is purpose built to meet the Faculty's teaching and learning requirements.
+The School of Education is located in a new building on the Frenchay campus that is purpose built to meet the School's teaching and learning requirements.
 All teaching rooms are well equipped and furnished and allow a diversity of resources for learning to be employed.
-Specialist accommodation is provided for a range of subject and curriculum specialisms and there are two phase related teaching 'bases' located in a Faculty resource area.
-The new building also enjoys a range of ICT suites supported by and located next to the Faculty based centre for ICT (MICE).
+Specialist accommodation is provided for a range of subject and curriculum specialisms and there are two phase related teaching 'bases' located in a School of Education resource area.
+The new building also enjoys a range of ICT suites supported by and located next to the School of Education centre for ICT (MICE).
 The Pathways network is open to students and provides them with an educational websites directory portal, an ICT skills audit, ICT skills guidance and an electronic discussion fora.

-Students have access to the Faculty of Education Student Adviser working to the administrative officer for examinations and assessment, who supports students with regard to regulatory matters, welfare matters, and matters related to late work and extenuating circumstances.
-The University central Career Development Unit works closely with the Faculty in advising students on enhancing their professional pathways and career progression.
+Students have access to the School of Education Student, who supports students with regard to regulatory matters, welfare matters, and matters related to late work and extenuating circumstances.
+The University central Career Development Unit works closely with the School in advising students on enhancing their professional pathways and career progression.
 The University Student Handbook provides details of available financial support and of Student Welfare Services.